 Continuation of Russian 03.

 Spring semester.
-Professor Wolfson and Senior Lecturer Babyonyshev.2016-17: Not offered
+Professor Wolfson and Senior Lecturer Babyonyshev.2016-17: Offered in Spring 2017

 This course advances skills in reading, understanding, writing, and speaking Russian, with materials from twentieth-century culture.
 Readings include fiction by Chekhov, Babel, Olesha, Nabokov, and others.
 Conducted in Russian, with frequent writing and grammar assignments, in-class presentations, and occasional translation exercises.
 Two seminar-style meetings and one hour-long discussion section per week.